Research

 Context

-Architectural space has long engaged with natural phenomena such as light, atmosphere, and environmental change.
-In particular, the works of Alvar Aalto, Juha Leiviskä, and Peter Zumthor demonstrate how light and atmosphere shape spatial perception beyond symbolic or decorative functions.
+Architecture has long engaged with natural phenomena such as light, atmosphere, and environmental change.
+The works of Alvar Aalto, Juha Leiviskä, and Peter Zumthor show how light and atmosphere can shape spatial perception in ways that move beyond symbolism or decoration.

-The study is also informed by perspectives found in Japanese aesthetic traditions, particularly spatial concepts related to emptiness and the relational understanding of space between material presence and void.
-Through material experimentation, field observation, and architectural installations, the research investigates how environmental forces can be translated into perceptible spatial phenomena.
+The project also draws on perspectives from Japanese aesthetic traditions, particularly spatial concepts related to emptiness and the relational qualities between material presence and void.
+Through material experimentation, field observations, and architectural installations, the research explores how environmental forces can be translated into perceptible spatial phenomena.

 Research Question